-The Mount’s PASS Program- Path to Achieving Student Success- will guide you through the many challenges of your first year in college.
+The Mount’s ASCEND Program will guide you through the many challenges of your first year in college.

-First-year, full-time undergraduate students that are conditionally accepted at the Mount are required to participate in the PASS Program.
-The PASS Program provides qualifying students with additional support to help them achieve success during the first academic year—two semesters—of their college experience.
-The Mount provides the PASS Program to qualifying students at no additional cost or fees—it is a support service that is part of an eligible student’s full-time undergraduate tuition and fees.
+First-year, full-time undergraduate students that are conditionally accepted at the Mount are required to participate in the ASCEND Program, formerly known as the PASS Program.
+The ASCEND Program provides qualifying students with additional support to help them achieve success during the first academic year—two semesters—of their college experience.
+The Mount provides the ASCEND Program to qualifying students at no additional cost or fees—it is a support service that is part of an eligible student’s full-time undergraduate tuition and fees.

 The PASS Program Experience

-Each PASS Program student works with an advisor in the Mount’s Academic Advising Resource Center (AARC).
-Meetings between a PASS Program student and a AARC advisor typically occur biweekly.
+Each ASCEND Program student works with an advisor in the Mount’s Academic Advising Resource Center (AARC).
+Meetings between a ASCEND Program student and a AARC advisor typically occur biweekly.
 Individualized interventions will be made available, if needed and appropriate.

 • Managing course load.